-Speak Up is the first survey designed to help parents share their ideas directly with schools and national policymakers.
+Speak Up is and was the first online data collection process designed to help parents share their ideas directly with schools and national policymakers.
 As key stakeholders, Speak Up provides parents with a mechanism for expressing their views to the administrators at their child(ren)’s school and district about key issues impacting their child(ren)'s education.
-Since 2003, Speak Up has collected and shared the views of over 3.9 million students, teachers, parents, and business partners and community members from all 50 states and internationally.
-By participating in Speak Up, parents can express their views to a wider audience of local, state, and national policy makers as well as the business community—and contribute to the national dialog about science, technology, and preparing students for the 21st century workforce.
+Since 2003, Speak Up has collected and shared the views of over 5 million students, teachers, parents, and business partners and community members from all 50 states and internationally.
+By participating in Speak Up, parents can express their views to a wider audience of local, state, and national policy makers as well as the business community—and contribute to the national dialog about science, technology, and preparing students for college and career ready skill development.

 The Speak Up data and national benchmarks are used by schools and districts to evaluate their current technology needs, inform their strategic planning and budgeting process, measure progress towards their technology goals.
 To learn more about Speak Up data, download our latest Speak Up reports.

-The parent survey consists of about 25 multiple-choice questions and one open ended question at the end of the survey.
-The survey is administered online and should take you about 20 minutes to complete.
-Additionally we ask several demographic questions that are optional; we use these responses during our data analysis to provide additional context to our national data findings.
+In general, Speak Up consists of a series of multiple-choice questions plus one or two open-ended type questions (depending on the audience) at the end where you can write in your response.
+Speak Up should only take you about 20 minutes to complete.
+In addition, the parent and educator options include several demographic questions that are optional.
+We use these responses during our data analysis to provide additional context to our national data findings..

-Where do I go to take the survey?
+Where do I go to participate in Speak Up?

-People often ask us for the specific step-by-step directions they should use when taking the Speak Up survey.
+People often ask us for the specific step-by-step directions they should use when taking Speak Up.
 Below we have provided instructions you can use to navigate through the process:

 What if I have children that attend different schools in the district?

-For expediency, we recommend that you take the survey only once for a single school.
-You will have the opportunity to select the grade levels of your children in the survey and we will summarize the results into the totals for the selected school, the district and national responses.
-If you prefer, you also have the option to take the survey multiple times for each of the schools your children may attend.
+The first question asked, gives you the opportunity to select the grade levels of your children and we will summarize the results into the totals for the selected school, the district and national responses.
+If you prefer, you also have the option to take the parent option multiple times for each of the schools your children may attend

 I’d like to get my child’s school involved, how do I do that?